Otosclerosis: Surgical

 There are various methods to treat otosclerosis.
 However the method of choice is a procedure known as stapedectomy.
 Early attempts at hearing restoration via the simple freeing of the stapes from its sclerotic attachments to the oval window were met with temporary improvement in hearing, but the conductive hearing loss would almost always recur.
 A stapedectomy consists of removing a portion of the sclerotic stapes footplate and replacing it with a middle ear implant that is secured to the incus.
 This procedure restores continuity of ossicular movement and allows transmission of sound waves from the eardrum to the inner ear.
 A modern variant of this surgery called a stapedotomy, is performed by drilling a small hole in the stapes footplate with a micro-drill or a laser, and the insertion of a piston-like prothesis.
 The success rate of either surgery depends greatly on the skill and the familiarity with the procedure of the surgeon.
 However, comparisons have shown stapedotomy to yield results at least as good as stapedectomy, with fewer complications, and thus stapedotomy is preferred in normal circumstances.
 Recently, Endoscopic stapedotomy has been gaining popularity since its first description by Professor Tarabichi in 1999.
-The endsocope provides much better view of the stapes footplate without removal of bone to access that structure.
+The endoscope provides much better view of the stapes footplate without removal of bone to access that structure.